tobiasstaeuble/tobiasstaeuble.github.io/content/_index.md

 +++
 Hi, my name is **Tobias Stäuble** and I am a software developer from Switzerland.

 I'm currently working as a software engineer at **BDO AG Switzerland**, where I focus on backend services and data systems.
-I also teach cloud engineer at **HFTM** (part-time).
+I also teach cloud engineering at **HFTM** (part-time).

 Outside of work, I enjoy road cycling, riding motorcycles, producing electronic music & playing guitar and cooking.